stephenc222/semantify/README.md

 - **AI-Generated Summaries**: Automatically generates concise summaries for your blog posts, making it easier for readers to grasp the essence of your content quickly.
 - **Q&A Sections**: Creates engaging Q&A sections from your content, adding interactive and informative elements that enhance reader engagement.
-- **Semantic Recommendations**: Analyzes your content to recommend other relevant blog posts, helping to increase page views and keep readers engaged with your site longer.
+- **Semantic Recommendations**: Analyzes your content to recommend your other relevant blog posts, helping to increase page views and keep readers engaged with your site longer.
 - **Customizable Enhancements**: Offers options to selectively update reading time estimates, recommendations, and Q&A sections for all blog posts.

 ## Installation